guard/guard-haml/README.md

 ### File extensions

-The guard extension will try to add the correct extension based off the input file name.
+Guard::Haml will try to add the correct extension based on the input file name.
 You can provide multiple extensions to control the file name.

 ```ruby
 "foo.haml"     -> "foo.html"